HotPantz/project-honeypot/README.md

     - Forward the SSH port (default is 22) from your router to the IP address of the virtual machine running the honeypot.
     - Ensure that the honeypot is accessible from the internet to attract potential attackers.

+### Adding fake-command-output files

+In the ```shell-emu/resources``` folder, we provide you with some sample fake outputs of common commands (pstree, tree, ip) They are supposed to be read from a shared location on the system, since we're executing the shell from ```/usr/bin```.
+You can easily add new commands by altering the switch:case code inside ```shell-emu/src/fshell.cpp```, and add new commands to be fake-outputted.
+Their names are vague on purpose, but you can name them anything you want provided you change the code accordingly.

 ## File Structure